squirrel-prover/squirrel-prover/documentation/sphinx/source/commands.rst

    Reset the prover state.
 This command can be undone with :cmd:`undo` since it does not clear the history of state.

+.. cmd:: Include @file

+   Loads the theories/:n:`@file`.sp.

+     .. example:: Including theories/Basic.sp

+       .. squirreltop:: in

+          include Basic.

+   If you
+   install squirrel (with ``make install``) and not running it from root directory of its sources, this directory is located in ``~/.local/bin``.

 .. cmd:: set @identifier = {| @bool | @natural }